isogeo/doc-admin/Help/en/introduction/share.md

-# Cataloguing: a prerequisite for sharing
+﻿# Cataloging: a prerequisite for sharing

 This step is essential for sharing and adding value to your data assets.
-It serves to organize the metadata records into different catalogues, for example:
+It serves to organize the metadata records into different catalogs, for example:

-* one catalogue for internal use,
+* one catalog for internal use,
-* one catalogue for partners
+* one catalog for partners
-* one catalogue for the general public.
+* one catalog for the general public.

-A given metadata record may belong to a number of catalogues.
+A given metadata record may belong to a number of catalogs.

-With its granular catalogue management, Isogeo allows you to manage the publication of your data in line with the target audience.
+With its granular catalog management, Isogeo allows you to manage the publication of your data in line with the target audience.

-# Adding value to your data: sharing and publishing your catalogues
+# Adding value to your data: sharing and publishing your catalogs

-The last step in this process consists in adding value to your catalogues with your users.
-With its controlled rights management system, Isogeo allows you to publish your data catalogues:
+The last step in this process consists in adding value to your catalogs with your users.
+With its controlled permissions management system, Isogeo allows you to publish your data catalogs:

 * Internally.
 * Externally: